Flat Minima and Generalization: Insights from Stochastic Convex Optimization: Introduction

-\item We introduce a strong flatness condition assuming the existence of a perfectly flat minimum of radius~$\rho$ (\cref{ass:flat}).
+\begin{enumerate}[label=(\roman*),leftmargin=!,parsep=0pt,topsep=0pt] \item We introduce a strong flatness condition assuming the existence of a perfectly flat minimum of radius~$\rho$.
 For Sharpness-Aware ERM (SA-ERM), even under this strong condition, we construct a smooth SCO problem where the empirical risk admits a flat minimizer with population risk~$\Omega(1)$, while a non-flat minimizer achieves optimal generalization (\cref{thm: bad flat erm}).